ics2oa-18-19/ics2oa-cpt-jocelyn/README.md

 ics2oa-cpt-jocelyn

 You are in the middle of the zombie apocalypse.
 You need to drive away from the city, but there are zombies in the way.
 Dodge the zombies and don't break your car.

+In my own repositories, I store the individual sections of my game